Stellar cusp and warm dust at the heart of NGC1068: Data set and data processing

 \section{Data set and data processing}

-The genuine Ks and H images obtained with SPHERE in December 2014 are shown on Fig. \ref{F2}, using a Asinh scaling law for the intensity, that enhances the low flux levels.
+The K$_{s}$-band and H-band images obtained with SPHERE in December 2014 are shown in Fig. \ref{F2}, using a Asinh scaling law for the intensity, that enhances the low flux levels.
+Details about observations and data reduction have been published in \cite{Gratadour2015}.
 Pixel size is 12.25 mas, corresponding to 0.855 pc assuming a distance of 14.4 Mpc.
+The field of view is 6.27 $\times$ 6.27 $arcsec^{2}$, or 438 $\times$ 438 pc$^{2}$, and the angular resolution, as measured on the PSF, is 58 mas and 53 mas, respectively in K$_{s}$ and in H.

-On the H image one can note the elongated disc, slightly asymmetric with respect to the central engine at the center, well defined by a strong peak.
-The disk size is about 135 pc $\times$ 180 pc.
-If we choose the iso-contour at 25 adu as a fair contour of the disk, the center of gravity of this contour is offset by 6 pixels ( 5.1 pc) to the West and 1 pixel ( .9 pc) to the North with respect to the central peak.
+On the H-band image one can note the elongated disc, slightly asymmetric with respect to the CE, well defined by a strong peak.
+The disk size is about 135 pc $\times$ 180 pc, choosing as the limit, the distance where the slope of the radial distribution flattens.
+Assuming that the corresponding iso-contour delineates the disk, the barycenter of this contour is offset by 6 pixels ( 5.1 pc) to the West and 1 pixel ( .9 pc) to the North with respect to the central peak.

-As regards the Ks image, the asymmetry is less pronounced and, for instance, the center of gravity of the contour delineating about the same area is only shifted of 2.5 pixels (2.1 pc) and 1.5 pixels (1.3 pc) respectively to West and North.
+As regards the K$_{s}$-band image, the asymmetry is less pronounced and, for instance, the center of gravity of the contour delineating about the same area is only shifted of 2.5 pixels (2.1 pc) and 1.5 pixels (1.3 pc) respectively to West and North.

-Now, an important question is: what is the source of emission at H and K ?
-The answer is not trivial, especially concerning the K band.
+Now, an important question is: what is the source of emission at H-band and K$_{s}$-band?
+The answer is not trivial, especially concerning the K$_{s}$-band.
 Indeed we expect an important contribution from stellar emission, but we also expect a significant contribution from very hot dust, close to sublimation temperature, arising from the internal radius of the likely torus.
-For instance, \cite{Gratadour2003} showed clearly that the near-IR spectrum with a steep slope when approaching the central peak is well explained by such hot dust.
-In the following, we show that we can discriminate between the respective contribution of the two sources of radiation.
+For instance, \cite{Gratadour2003} showed clearly that the steeper slope of the near-IR spectrum when approaching the central peak is well explained by such very hot dust.
+In the following, our main concern will be to discriminate between the respective contribution of the two sources of radiation.